If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Podiatry of Dallas, Athens, & Gun Barrel City, TX Main Menu

-High heels have a history of causing foot and ankle problems.
-If you have any concerns about your feet or ankles, contact Dr. Jonathan Kletz from Texas Foot Works.
+A broken foot requires immediate medical attention and treatment.
+If you need your feet checked, contact Dr. Jonathan Kletz from Texas Foot Works.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our our offices located in Dallas, Athens, and Gun Barrel City, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.